HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 In this tutorial, instead of looking at a FarWatch page, the program will merely look at a scrollbar object.
 If its "position" property returns a low enough value, there will be neither warning nor alarm.
 If the thumb tab is higher, a warning will arise.
 If it is very high, an alarm will arise.
 In either case, the program will return the slider to the "no warning/ no alarm state" when it detects either.
 (This to prevent multiple warnings/ alarms.)
 You could re-program the application to watch different inputs.
 Connecting things through a parallel port is explained on my parallel port page.
 (I also have a serial port information page.)

-Inside the zip file with the project's source code, you will also find the exe.
+Inside the zip file with the Delphi version of the project's source code, you will also find the exe.
 This would be a good time to run that, to get an idea of where we are going.
 (It won't "do things" to your system, e.g. write to your registry.
 Or contact the internet.)
 Move the scrollbar's thumb tab to half way across; release the mouse button.
 Move the thumb tab again, this time all the way to the right.

 What I've described above could be accomplished many ways, all of which would look the same to the user.
 One mark of a well designed program is that it is easy to modify it.
 I hope the tutorial's program falls into that category.
 If so, all sorts of refinements are relatively easy.
 Take, for instance, the alarm bell.
 In a simple application, it would ring whenever an alarm condition existed.
 In a fancy program, it could be make to ring briefly once in a while IF the time of day was between 8am and 10pm, AND there a warning condition existed.